BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/11_2_Writing_Complex_Multisig_Scripts.md

 ```
 First we test a signature for the buyer and the escrow agent, then a signature for the seller and the escrow agent.
 If both of those fail and 31 days have passed, then we also allow a signature for the buyer and seller.

-### Write a Buyer-Protective Escrow Multisig
+### Write a Buyer-Centric Escrow Multisig

-[BIP 112](https://github.com/bitcoin/bips/blob/master/bip-0112.mediawiki#Escrow_with_Timeout) offers an different example of this sort of escrow that doesn't have the extra protections for going around the escrow agent, but which does give Alice total control if the escrow fails.
+[BIP 112](https://github.com/bitcoin/bips/blob/master/bip-0112.mediawiki#Escrow_with_Timeout) offers an different example of this sort of escrow that doesn't have the extra protections to prevent going around the escrow agent, but which does give Alice total control if the escrow fails.
 ```
 IF